Fiction

 to create a fiction from an actual event

-the communication of a series of events which may take different forms such as anecdotes, myths, fables, tall tales, legends, fairy tales
+the communication of a series of events which may take different forms such as anecdotes, myths, fables, tall tales, legends and fairy tales.

 the sequence of events in the main action in a piece of literature